Julie Germany 9 Comments

 Neuschwanstein is one of Germany’s most visited sites.
 This fairytale palace, which was Walt Disney’s inspiration for Cinderella’s castle, is located in Bavaria, Germany.

-People from around the world descend on Neuschwanstein between the peak season months of July and August.
+This is one of the most popular tourist attractions in Europe and people from around the world descend on Neuschwanstein between the peak season months of July and August.
 With the crowds of people come long lines.
 Nothing spoils a visit to Neuschwanstein more than spending precious hours in line to purchase tickets.

 It is possible, even during peak season, to visit Neuschwanstein without waiting in long lines.
 So, how do you do it?